 Johnny Jump Up violas (Viola tricolor) make wonderful additions to almost any garden and are prolific bloomers from spring to fall, depending on the variety.
-These plants are the smaller relatives of pansies, with almost identical flowers except in size; Johnny Jump Up violas produce smaller blooms.
+These plants are the relatives of pansies and are often called wild pansies.
+The flowers are almost identical except for size, Johnny Jump Up violas produce smaller blooms.
 There are several color varieties, but they are most famous for their tricolored, five-petal blooms of purple, yellow, and white.
 Other colors include vibrant yellow and faded blue or purple.

 These plants can be found both as perennials and annuals, but are often grown as annuals–particularly in northern climates.
 Even so, these flowers may self-seed and appear the following spring.